HoodFeelGood/YNAB-public/README.md

 # Welcome
-These set of scripts will allow you to enter YNAB transactions for Amazon, based on Amazon confirmation emails that you receive after purchase.
+These set of scripts will allow you to enter YNAB transactions for Amazon and Target, based on the companies confirmation emails that you receive after purchase.
 You will have to label the emails based on the YNAB budget category and the scripts will take care of the rest...

 I will attempt to update this guide and scripts based on feedback, questions, and issues I hear about.